Technoplatz/bi/README.md

 ## How to install
 Thanks to its multi-container structure built on Docker, the system can be run on all cloud service providers, embedded servers and even personal computers.

-#### STEP 1
+**STEP 1**\
+<sup>BUILDING A MULTI-CONTAINER PLATFORM</sup>\
-You can install Docker on your computer for free or choose a paid ready-to-use Docker platform from one of the leading cloud service providers.
-You can find the necessary instruction for cloud or on-premise installation in the links below;
+You can install Docker on your computer for free or choose a paid, ready-to-use Docker platform from any of the leading cloud service providers.
+The links below contain detailed instructions on cloud or on-premises setup of the Docker environment.

 - [Microsoft Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/docker/), [Google Cloud](https://cloud.google.com/marketplace/docs/container-images), [AWS](https://aws.amazon.com/marketplace/pp/prodview-2jrv4ti3v2r3e?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [DigitalOcean](https://marketplace.digitalocean.com/apps/docker)
 - [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

-#### STEP 2
-Clone the repository from GitHub.
+**STEP 2**\
+<sup>BI INSTALLATION</sup>\
+The community edition is a set of applications running as a service.
+Unlike desktop apps, there is no traditional installer.
+The BI tool uses Docker Compose technology to load and run the services as needed.

+Please enter the following command to clone the system folder from Github.

 ```bash
 git clone https://github.com/technoplatz/bi.git
 ```

-After running this command, a folder named `bi` is going to be created in the directory you are already in.
-Please change your directory into this folder before following the next steps.
+A folder which named `bi` is going to be created in the directory you are in.
+Please jump into this folder before following the next steps;

 ```bash
 cd bi
 ```

-#### STEP 3
+**STEP 3**\
+<sup>SETTING UP THE ENVIRONMENT VARIABLES</sup>\
 Edit `.env` file and change the user parameters to the actual values.

 ```bash